VR621/Basic-Projects/README.md

 # Basic-Projects

-These will be the initial projects that I undertook when I first started learning how to code (in python).
+These will be the initial projects that I created when I first started learning how to code (in python).